NJAU-CDSIC/HMRLBA_V1.0/README.md

 - **Datasets**:

-  a. **Raw_data**: Three PDBbind v2019 benchmark  datasets and Enzyme classification dataset.
+  a. **Raw_data**: Three PDBbind v2019 benchmark  datasets, CASF-2016 dataset from PDBbind v2016, filtered dataset from BindingDB and Enzyme classification dataset.

   b. **Hard_samples**: 21 hard samples.

-  c. **Virtual screening**: SMILES strings of 2616 FDA-approved drugs and 18 EGFR inhibitors.
+  c. **Virtual screening**: 1).
+SMILES strings of 2616 FDA-approved drugs and 18 EGFR inhibitors.
+2) The protein split list of BindingDB dataset, with the seven Dot1L samples correspond to pdb_id 1NW3 in the test set.

   d. **PDB_id_list**: The protein list of different dataset split.